ndcbe/controls/Syllabus.md

 #### Project Check-ins

-At least twice during class time (see [](./Schedule.md)), your team will meet with Prof. Dowling for a 6-minute status update and check-in.
+At least twice during class time (see [](./Schedule.md)), your team will meet with the instructor(s) for a 6-minute status update and check-in.
 It is essential your team carefully prepares for this meeting.
 For example, consider preparing a 3-slide update:
 1. What is the motivation and goal of the project?
 2. Is the project on schedule?
 What is the updated timeline?
 3. What do you need feedback or advice on?
 Are you stuck?